 My appearance on CBC above.

 THE TOUGHEST part of reading and listening again to “The Fall of ‘87” is the role of someone that I did track down for an interview: Jeff Musselman, a left-hander who went 12-5 coming out of the Jays’ bullpen in his rookie season.
 If there is such a thing as your average ballplayer, it wasn’t him.
-He set himself apart from the crowd by his background and off-season work: He had graduated from Harvard grad and was putting in time, when available, on Wall Street.
+He set himself apart fro the crowd by his background and off-season work: He had graduated from Harvard and was putting in time, when available, on Wall Street.
 That year he was the guy who seemed to have the world as his oyster, seemed destined to have a major-league career that play out like Jimmy Key’s, long, accomplished and lucrative.

 Musselman proved to be a reticent witness—the farthest thing from a publicity hound that season, seemingly content to have others steal his thunder, I guess.
 Musselman played a critical role in the Jays’ unfolding swoon however.
 As laid out in the story that ran online: